deskiziarecords/TRADE/magnet-market/rust/magnet-marker-rust.md

 Each module exposes a **single public function** (or class) that returns a numeric signal you can plug into a back‑tester or execution engine.

 ---
+## Explicit component

+ The original function computes a decay-weighted pointer to a series of prices, where each price's relevance diminishes over time based on an exponential decay function.
+Key Changes:

+    Function Signature:
+        In Rust, we define the function with fn followed by the function name and parameters.
+The parameters are specified with their types, such as &[f64] for a slice of floating-point numbers and f64 for a single floating-point number.

+    Array Handling:
+        Python's np.ndarray is replaced with a Rust slice &[f64], which is a reference to a one-dimensional array of 64-bit floating-point numbers.
+The return type is a Vec<f64>, which is a dynamic array in Rust.

+    Age Calculation:
+        The age array is created using a range and reversed to mimic the behavior of np.arange(len(prices))[::-1].
+In Rust, we use rev() to reverse the range.

+    Weight Calculation:
+        The weights are computed using an iterator that maps over the age vector, applying the exponential decay formula.
+The map function in Rust is similar to Python's list comprehensions.

+    Final Calculation:
+        The final return statement combines the prices and weights using zip and map, multiplying corresponding elements to produce the final weighted prices.
+---

 ## windowed-extremum